KDOras/ProjetFinalGameProgramming/README.md

 Theme : Télékinésie

-For Grab An Object Your Cursor Must Be On it And You Must Be Realy Close Of It
+For Grab An Object Your Cursor Must Be On it And You Must Be Really Close Of It

 When you Launch The Game There is the Control :